sylvioneto/gcp-data-analytics/pubsub-to-bigquery/README.md

 ## Description

-This example demonstrates how to stream events from Pub/sub to BigQuery.
+This example demonstrates how to configure a Serverless data streaming solution using Pub/sub to BigQuery.

 Resources created:
-- VPC with firewall rules
-- Cloud Composer
 - BigQuery data sets and tables
-- Pub/sub topic and subscription
+- Pub/sub topic and BQ subscription

 ## Deploy